THE TOP MOST POPULAR UKULELE STRUM PATTERNS

 The Island Strum is a widely used strumming pattern in ukulele playing.
 It's a combination of a Down strum, a rest followed by Down Up, another rest, then Up Down Up!
 This pattern is commonly associated with the laid-back, tropical sound of the ukulele.
 The Island Strum is great for songs with a relaxed tempo and adds a touch of authenticity to your playing.
 Here’s Melissa to show us how it goes - and don’t forget the rest which makes all the difference!

-4. Waltz Strum (D-DU)
+4. Waltz Strum (D-DD or D-DU)

 The Waltz Strum is ideal for songs in 3/4 time signature, giving them a graceful and flowing rhythm.
 It involves two Down strums followed by an Up strum.
 This waltz pattern provides a smooth and melodic feel to your playing.
 Practice the timing to ensure that each strum is evenly spaced within the measure.